EdelCorbett/CREATE-DREAMS/README.md

 * Logo was created using Canva.
 * The design was choosen as identifies the business.
 * Colors where aligns with the business image.
+* Logo when click leads back to home page.

 ### Color Pallette